hellopablo/related-content/README.md

 ```

 ### Indexing

-Indexing is the process of analysing an object and saving it's relationship nodes to the data store.
+Indexing is the process of analysing an object and saving its relationship nodes to the data store.
 This can be achieved using the engine's `index(object $item, Interfaces\Analyser $analyser): self` method.

 ```php
 use App\RelatedContent\Analysers;